PaulioRandall/scarlet-go/README.md

 # scarlet-go

-Scarlet is my second attempt at creating an interpreter and is the name of the interpreted language
+Scarlet is my second attempt at creating an interpreter and is the name of the interpreted language.

 ## 1. Essential Features

+#### Documentation

+- Need to write documentation for explaining spells
+- Need to write documentation for explaining variables
+- Need to write documentation for builtin types
+- Need to write documentation for the spells:
+  - @Set
+  - @Del
+  - @Print
+  - @Println
+  - @Exit

 #### Arithmetic Operations